University of Pennsylvania, Penn Program in Environmental Humanities

-The Penn Program in Environmental Humanities (PPEH) at the University of Pennsylvania invites applications for a two-year Mellon postdoctoral fellowship.
+The Penn Program in Environmental Humanities (PPEH) at the University of Pennsylvania invites applications for a one-year postdoctoral fellowship.
 We seek applicants whose research, teaching, and public engagements support and complement PPEH’s core commitments:

-1) broadly interdisciplinary, collaborative inquiry across the arts and sciences,
+- broadly interdisciplinary, collaborative inquiry across the arts and sciences

-2) arts-driven inquiry into place, particularly our campus and the City of Philadelphia as well as urban ecology in other global contexts,
+- arts-driven inquiry into place, particularly our campus and the City of Philadelphia as well as urban ecology in other global contexts

-3) public engagement, particularly in and with environmental justice communities and concerns,
+- public engagement, particularly in and with environmental justice communities and concerns

-4) the creation and growth of “living archives” via practices of “urgent collection.”
+- the creation and growth of “living archives” via practices of “urgent collection”

-Fellows will be expected to pursue their own research agendas as well as actively participate in PPEH’s signature public environmental humanities projects, in Philadelphia and beyond.
-The ideal candidate’s application materials will explicitly address how their research and teaching intersects with the Program’s ongoing public initiatives to expand the right to research.
-Candidates with production experience in digital public humanities are particularly encouraged to apply.
+PPEH Postdoctoral Fellows are expected to pursue their own research agendas as well as actively participate in the Program’s signature public environmental humanities projects, in Philadelphia and beyond.
+The ideal candidate’s application materials will explicitly address how their research and teaching intersects with PPEH’s ongoing public initiatives to expand the right to research; we are especially interested in candidates whose work engages with the digital, health and medical humanities.